 However, the best of all for the gestation and return of the Beast is to fatten and divide nations into lonely, frustrated employees and consumers and circus-game audiences and to broadcast stupidity as a way of living until we all became disenchanted, blasé and indifferent to everybody else's suffering.
 Show them atrocity daily until they don't feel anything, until it doesn't mean more than buzzing of flies above corpses seen on screens.

 Any serious crisis, or disorder - a crash, penury or danger, is an accidental occasion for civilisation to lapse, a pretext for the wicked to hit and for good people to become a horde.
-Mostly, it is a shameful irrational incident, or an individual crime; but when some doctrine whose time feigns to have come gives a reason and a flag of purpose to ruthless leaders, evil sprouts quietly, flourishes, spreads, prevails and finally turns banal and becomes everyday life.
+Mostly, it is a shameful irrational incident, or an individual crime; but when some seductive doctrine whose time feigns to have come gives a reason made simple and a flag of purpose to ruthless leaders, evil sprouts quietly, flourishes, spreads, prevails and finally turns banal and becomes everyday life.
 That is the Collective Beast risen.
 Again!

-For alas, that Beast does not even need catastrophe to awaken; human mind and pen and action, cynical politics, religious intolerance and voracious business can be more devastating than the pestilence, the flood, the fire and the quake.
+For alas, that Beast does not need natural catastrophe to awaken; human mind and pen and action, cynical politics, religious intolerance and voracious business can be more devastating than the pestilence, the flood, the fire and the quake.

-The visionaries who create our ideals do not seem to know how to make them fool-proof by including some humane moderation.
+The visionaries who create our pure ideals do not seem to know how to make them fool-proof by including some humane moderation.
 They take too little time to imagine consequences.
-Hasty prophets make angels fall; the future giants will have to learn the practical art of protecting their pure vision from the shapeless pygmies walking in the mist and the bandits ready to corrupt them.
+Hasty prophets make angels fall; the future giants will have to learn the practical art of protecting their vision from the shapeless pygmies walking in the mist and the bandits ready to corrupt them.
 Particularly, they need to protect their good intention from that hateful kind of zealots who claim to serve the good but in fact only irritate and provoke the opposite by means of offense and pestering.
 Philosophers need lawyers to provide their last words against mischief.
 Maybe the great ideas should also be created with strict usage instructions, warning of doubt, mapping of limits, an expiry date and a self renewal mechanism that would keep them sane.

 We do need bold, generous ideals and boundless new dreams to advance.
 We are made of dreams.
-What intrigues me is how to know when an idea is enlightening - a beam of light to illuminate our way in this world - and when it turns lights into our eyes to blind us, when it tips into another pretext for evil to take over and to rage.
+What intrigues me is how to know when an idea is enlightening - a beam of light to illuminate our way in this world - and when it turns lights into our eyes to blind us, when it tips into yet another pretext for evil to take over and to rage.
 The tipping point may be when the idea becomes more important than the people.

 Before doing all the harm, the bigger beast, the systemic one, progresses insidiously, disguised.
 The monster project for a New World, A New Order, a New Man, a New Planet, comes from honourable parents, is born as a lively, charming baby full of noble promise, rising against obvious injustice, dangers and ills; who could speak against it?
 There is always a new generation of suckers to fall for a unifying one-idea to be applied with a firm hand.
 The new remedy-to-all-problems begins beautiful, young, full of passion.
 It makes things simple.
 The Pied Pipers of Hamelin seem beyond suspicion, some of them may be even honestly unaware of what they begin; the solutions are twisted to cut corners but they address real problems of humanity.
 This makes them vital.
 The thinkers and dreamers who conceived them have clean hands and seemingly pure intentions.
 This makes them credible.
 Following them, the new leaders who propagate the new creed know how to play on deep desires and fears.
 This makes them convincing.
 As some of these leaders are charismatic and capable, the masses are charmed and the contagious movement lures them on yet another shiny way into dark times.